scientihark/oplay/README.md

 	<div>--add history push ,now each song has a player history，And by clicking
 	(http:xxxxxx/index.html?4234|:|ggggg)you can play the choosed sond directly。</div>

 <h2>Build 2012072141 Pre Alpha V0.11</h2>

 	<div>--add ID3 tag information，You can now get singer album
 	album pic and other information from the music (some of the song with special encoding can cause Chinese garbled）</div>

+<h2>Build 2012072176 Pre Alpha V0.12</h2>

+	<div>--add FLAC/MP3/AAC/ALAC decoding，It's a hard work，I used Aurora.js and get pure JS decoding（support MOZ/CHROME）
+	--add MP3 files as example，the English songs and the oplay loop are in MP3 from。some WOW stuffs are in Flac.so,go and have a try!</div>

 						by scientihark
 ============================================================================
 <li>**Oplay**Oplay**Oplay**Oplay**Oplay**Oplay**Oplay**Oplay**Oplay**Oplay</li>